DosX-dev/LetsBeFriends-Trojan/README.md

 ### [View source code](source/payload.c)

 ### For educational purposes only!
+Source code provided for antivirus corporations.
 The author of the program is not responsible for any of your actions.

 ![](preview.png)